InvaHealth/InvaHealthDDdescriptors/README.md

 # **Type_of_material**

 Type of reference analszed (i.e., scientific peer-reviewed article or grey literature); for grey literature, the exact nature of the reference was indicated (e.g., official report, press release).

+# **Previous_materials**

+If any, the list of successive materials checked before reaching the original reference providing the cost entry.

+# **Availability**

+The accessibility of the original reference as a searchable document (yes/no).